TheImagingSource/IC-Imaging-Control-Samples/c#/Import IC Capture Configuration/README.md

 }
 ```

-The "SelectDeviceDlg.cs" files show a dialog for camera selection from the ICCF file.
+The "SelectDeviceDlg*.cs" files show a dialog for camera selection from the ICCF file.
 It is used as:

 ``` C#
 ICCFImport.SelectDeviceDlg DevDlg = new ICCFImport.SelectDeviceDlg("cameras.iccf");